 To buy or not to buy Maternity or Pregnancy Insurance?

-The payout amount is not something to shout about.
-For those who want ‘no frills’, the inexpensive way to get pregnancy insurance is to buy the ‘standalone’ type of plan without the bundling feature.
-However, such an option will mean that you forgo the opportunity to transfer insurance coverage to the child and the guaranteed insurability option.
+Such coverage is typically in the range of $10,ooo to $25,000 and premiums are very affordable.
+For those who want ‘no frills’, the inexpensive way to get maternity insurance is to buy the ‘standalone’ type of plan, without the bundling feature.
+These days, even the standalone plan offers the benefit of guaranteed insurability for the child.

 Tip: The earlier you get yourself covered, the better.
 As pregnancy progresses, more ultrasounds are done, and more health conditions could potentially surface.
 As long as the claim criteria is met, the benefit will be paid out.